Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Methodology

 \subsection{Multi-task Loss Balancing Strategy}

-During the training of the MCI model, multi-task learning is performed on both change detection and change captioning.
-For both tasks, standard cross-entropy loss is used to quantify the dissimilarity between predicted change masks and ground truth annotations, and the dissimilarity between predicted sentences and their corresponding ground truth sentences respectively.
-The two losses have significant discrepancies between their magnitudes, which negatively impacts overall change interpretation performance, due to the risk of one task dominating the training signal of the other.
-A common approach, which is used by \cite{liu2024change}, and consequently adopted here, is to normalise the losses to the same order of magnitude and detach their gradients for stability.
-This ensures that each task contributes equally to the final loss function, and enables a simultaneous optimisation of the dual change detection and captioning tasks.
-The final loss function is derived as:
+During MCI model training, multi-task learning is performed jointly on change detection and change captioning, both using standard cross-entropy loss - applied to predicted change masks against ground truth annotations for detection, and to predicted sentences against ground truth descriptions for captioning.
+The two losses exhibit significant magnitude discrepancies, risking one task dominating the training signal.
+Additionally, conflicting gradients from the pixel-level detection and semantic captioning objectives can introduce destructive updates to shared representations during backpropagation.

+To address this, we adopt a common multi-task loss balancing approach \citep{liu2024change} by normalising losses to the same order of magnitude with gradients detached for stability, ensuring equal task contribution and reducing the risk of one task dominating the optimisation process:

 where detach($\cdot$) denotes the operation to detach the gradient, $\mathcal{L}_{\text{det}}$ is the change detection cross-entropy loss, and $\mathcal{L}_{\text{cap}}$ is the change captioning cross-entropy loss.